pearlhamilton/Quizzical/README.md

 3. Complete GET, POST, PATCH routes

 ### db
+1. Initially decided on SQL but changed to noSQL due to simplicity of data needed.
-1. Set up config files and install dependencies required for mongodb.
+2. Update config files and install dependencies required for mongodb.
+3. Set up connectin string with mongodb and mock connection for testing

 # Wins & Challenges